nikopj/NikolaHugo/content/posts/dcdl.md

 ## Recent Progress
-- *In January 2021*, we will be presenting updated results regarding truly competitive denoising performance against state-of-the-art deep-learning models and leveraging the interpretability of CDLNet improve generalization in blind denoising.
+- *In January 2021*, we will be presenting updated results regarding truly competitive denoising performance against state-of-the-art deep-learning models and leveraging the interpretability of CDLNet to improve generalization in blind denoising.
 Our poster will be available [here](/dcdl/CDLNetPosterWireless21.pdf).
 - *In April 2020*, we presented some preliminary results at the NYU Wireless